Troops lock down Kashmir as India votes to strip its status

 "After five years, seeing development in J&K (Jammu and Kashmir) under the leadership of PM Modi, people of the valley will understand drawbacks of Article 370," Indian Home Minister Amit Shah said just before the bill was passed.

-Kashmir is divided between India and Pakistan and both claim the region in its entirety, although each of them controls only parts of it.
+Kashmir is claimed by both India and Pakistan and divided between them.
 Two of the three wars the nuclear-armed neighbours have fought since their independence from British rule were over Kashmir.

 How the 7 million people in the Kashmir Valley were reacting was unclear, because the Indian government shut off most communication with it, including internet, cellphone and landline networks.
-Thousands of troops were deployed to the restive region amid fears that the government's steps could spark unrest in Kashmir, India's only Muslim-majority state.
+Thousands of additional troops were deployed to the already heavily militarized region out of fear the government's steps could spark unrest.
+Kashmir is India's only Muslim-majority state and most people there oppose Indian rule.

-Tensions also have soared along the Line of Control, the volatile, highly militarized frontier that divides Kashmir between India and Pakistan.
+Indian TV news channels in Srinagar, the main city in India's portion of Kashmir, showed security personnel including armed soldiers in camouflage standing near barbed wire barricades in the otherwise empty streets.

-Hundreds of people in various parts of Pakistan and in its part of Kashmir rallied against Modi, burning him in effigy and torching Indian flags to condemn India's moves.
+Hundreds of people around Pakistan and the portion of Kashmir it controls rallied against Modi, burning him in effigy and torching Indian flags to condemn India's moves.

-Pakistan Prime Minister Imran Khan said in an address to Parliament on Tuesday night that he feared the Kashmiri people, angered over India's decision to strip the region of its special status, could attack Indian security forces and that New Delhi could blame Pakistan for it.
+Pakistan Prime Minister Imran Khan said in an address to Parliament on Tuesday night that he feared the Kashmiri people could attack Indian security forces out of anger and New Delhi could blame Pakistan for it.

 "If India attacks us, we will respond," Khan said.
 "We will fight until the last drop of blood."